 Self-described "big shopper", marathon Westfield trips, brand-aware.
 Uses charity bins regularly because they're on her route.

-Boundary toward C2 — proximity-dependent disposal infrastructure shifts even high-acquisition shoppers into circular routes.
+Boundary toward The Pragmatic Replacer — proximity-dependent disposal infrastructure shifts even high-acquisition shoppers into circular routes.

 Bulk replacement-buying ~3x/year, no emotional attachment, defaults to bin for individual items.
 Convenience overrides values, openly stated.

-Demographic mismatch with C2's 55+ skew — suggests under-45s share the mindset but lack the channel.
+Demographic mismatch with The Pragmatic Replacer's 55+ skew — suggests under-45s share the mindset but lack the channel.

 Two years of deliberate non-shopping, Vinted-only acquisition and disposal, fast fashion explicit no-go list.
-Validates the C3 portrait.
+Validates The Ethical Keeper portrait.

 Sells £2.5k/year on Vinted, capsule-wardrobe ethos.
-Shows the high-engagement ceiling of C3 — and its internal contradiction.
+Shows the high-engagement ceiling of The Ethical Keeper — and its internal contradiction.

 Surfaces the Vinted-as-churn paradox: high circular activity can mask style-driven premature disposal.